gregglind/micropilot/README.md

   });

   monitor.stop();  // stop the Fuse!
-  monitor.run();   // no argument -> forever.
+  monitor.lifetime();   // no argument -> forever.
 Returned promise will never resolve.

   // see what will be sent.
   monitor.upload('http://fake.com',{simulate: true}).then(function(request){